Christian-Nja/memory/README.md

 `$ memory new <command>` Asks for an example and a comment to type

-`$ memory show` Lists all the command available
+`$ memory show` Lists all the available commands

-`$ memory show <command>` Lists all the example for the command
+`$ memory show <command>` Lists all the examples for the command

-`$ memory show -k <keyword>` Lists all the commands and examples that match the query in the example or in the comment
+`$ memory show -k <keyword>` Lists all the commands and examples matching the query in the example or in the comment

 ## INSTALLATION